zeroluck/docs/sources/integrate/scimuma-howto.md

 **Note:** The JWKS for RS and RP clients are put into the `./output/scim.ldif` file ready for SCIM configuration.
 The `setup.properties.file` contains the RS and RP `JWKS.json` in Base64 format.

-* Use the following cmmand to extract OpenID SCIM RS and RP Client ID ` cat setup.properties.last | grep "scim_rs_client_id\|scim_rp_client_id"`
+* Use the following command to extract OpenID SCIM RS and RP Client ID ` cat setup.properties.last | grep "scim_rs_client_id\|scim_rp_client_id"`

 * The UMA SCIM client requires JWKS, so the setup script extracts the JWKS from `setup.properties.last` and puts it into the `./output/scim-rp.jks` file.